Welshie-Sec/HackTheBox/Retired Challenges/Reversing/FlagCasino/FlagCasino.md

 # Exec Summary
 FlagCasino is a very easy difficulty reversing challenge.
-The solution to this seems to be easily brute forced after understanding what the binary is doing.
+The solution to this seems to be easily brute forced.
 * Time to Solve: Short
 * Difficulty: Easy
 * Tools Used: Ghidra, strings, bash scripting